adxsrc/lict/README.md

-# `Metainer`
+# `Lict`

-`Metainer` is a simple, flexible, and transformable metadata-based container for building interpolate data classes.
+`Lict` is a hybrid list-dict container.
-It is similar to a python dictionary or namedtuple, except its keys/names can be transformed seamlessly among hierarchical, flat, and mixed structures.
+It supports metadata-based object management by allowing its keys/names to be transformed seamlessly among hierarchical, flat, and mixed structures.
+Its simple, flexible, and transformable design is ideal for building interpolatable python classes.

-## Basic Metainers
+## Basic Licts

-A trivial metainer does not have any metadata.
+A trivial lict does not have any metadata.
 Logically, it is simply a boxed python data object:

     trivial = [data]                                                        (1)

-A simple (non-trivial) metainer contains multiple data objects and key-metadata pairs (KMPs):
+A simple (non-trivial) lict contains multiple data objects and key-metadata pairs (KMPs):

     simple = [                                                              (2)